Trump National Golf Club Bedminster: History

-In 2005, Golf Magazine ranked it at #73 in the United States and #84 by Golf Digest for 2005 and 2006.
+The course was ranked 73rd in the United States in 2005 by Golf Magazine was ranked 84th by Golf Digest for 2005 and 2006.
 The club hosted the wedding of Trump's daughter, Ivanka Trump, in October 2009.
 As reported in 2012, membership in the golf club cost then at the most $300,000.

-The golf club is scheduled to host the third event in 2022 of the LIV Golf Invitational Series.
+The golf club hosted the third event in 2022 of the Saudi Arabian–sponsored, LIV Golf Invitational Series.

 Majors host

 The golf club hosted the U.S. Women's Open from July 13 to 16, 2017.
-The Professional Golfers' Association of America awarded the course the 2022 Men's PGA Championship in 2014.
+In 2014, the Professional Golfers' Association of America awarded the course as the host of the 2022 PGA Championship.

 On January 10, 2021, the PGA of America stripped the course of the PGA Championship in 2022.
 The decision was taken because it was felt that hosting the tournament at the course would be "detrimental to the PGA of America brand".
 The decision was taken several days after Trump was accused of encouraging the storming of the United States Capitol.